jon-jacky/Piety/BRANCH.md

 here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.

+The *rewrite* branch is now the main branch.
+I will never merge it back into the *master* branch.

 Recent work in the *rewrite* branch:

 - 11 May 2024: Change default branch at Github from *master* to *rewrite*.